outofmbufs/tokenizer/README.md

 ### Returning a different TokenID in an action() method

-Here is a contrived example to illustrate this capability: suppose an application wants all positive integers between from 0 to 255 (inclusive) to be called INT8 tokens, values from 256 to 65535 (inclusive) to be called INT16 tokens, and any other kind of integer to just be an INT.
+Suppose an application wants all positive integers between from 0 to 255 (inclusive) to be called INT8 tokens, values from 256 to 65535 (inclusive) to be called INT16 tokens, and any other kind of integer to just be an INT.

 Conceptually the INT8 cases could be handled this way, ignoring the INT16 cases: